The Deployment Hangover: Why the Landing Matters as Much as the Flight

 What actually works is treating the landing with the same rigour as the delivery itself.

-Before the team disperses, create space for an informal download — not a post-mortem, not a lessons-learned exercise with a slide deck, just an honest conversation.
+Before the team disperses, it’s good to talk informally not a post-mortem, not a lessons-learned exercise with a slide deck, just an honest conversation.
 Let people externalise the micro-stressors that don’t make it into project reports: the vendor restructure that landed without warning, the integration that nearly broke at the worst possible moment, the things that kept people up at night.
 Getting those out of people’s heads matters more than most leaders realise.

-Then build a bridge.
-Give the team 48 hours of low-stakes work — tidying documentation, archiving the war room channels, closing out the loose ends.
+Then give the team a few days to monitor and get back to normal.
+Some low-stakes work — tidying documentation, archiving the Teams and email channels, closing out the loose ends.
 The brain needs a gear change, not a full stop.
 This is the cooling-down lap that protects the engine.

 And then, rather than immediately asking “what’s next on the backlog?”, try a different question: What did Hungary reveal about how we approach the next market?
 The risks we didn’t see coming.
 The assumptions that didn’t hold.
 Shifting from fixing to thinking is how you convert exhaustion into momentum — without burning what’s left of the team’s resilience before the next rollout begins.

 The Hungary pilot was a genuine success.
 The team delivered something hard in a complex environment.
-But the project isn’t complete until the people who delivered it have been properly landed.
+But the project isn’t complete until the people who delivered it have properly landed and had time to reflect and return to normality.

 Resilience isn’t infinite.
 If you don’t manage the landing, you’re already compromising the next takeoff.